tg-sec/dvna/Task_Report/docs/setting_up_vms.md

 ### Setting up DVNA

-* Forked the DVNA repository onto my GitHub account
+* I forked the DVNA repository onto my GitHub account to be able to add files and edit project structure.
-* Added a Jenkinsfile to the project repository to execute the pipeline
+* Then I added a Jenkinsfile to the project repository to configure pipeline stages and execute it.
-* Installed MySQL for DVNA on both VMs with this [documentation](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-18-04)
+* DVNA's documentation specifies MySQL as the database needed so, to to install MySQL for DVNA I again used Digital Ocean's [documentation](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-18-04).
+    - Under step 3, I skipped the section about provisionally MySQL access for a dedicated user.
+I created the 'root' user as mentioned in the documentation previously and then went straight to step 4.
+I did so as there was no need for an additional user after `root`.
+* MySQL was insalled the Production VM for a successful deployment of the application.
+The Jenkins VM need not have MySQL installed as DVNA was only getting built on this machine and not deployed.

+To not leak the MySQL Server configuration details for the production server, I used a shell script, named `env.sh`, and placed it in the Production VM in user's home directory (`/home/<username>`).
+The script gets executed from the pipeline to export the Environment Variables for the application to deploy.

-Script (env.sh) to setup environment variables on Production VM:
+The contents of the script (env.sh) to setup environment variables on Production VM are:

 ```bash
 #!/bin/bash